arangodb/arangodb/Documentation/Books/Manual/Foxx/README.md

 Unlike JavaScript in browsers or Node.js, the JavaScript environment in ArangoDB is synchronous.
 This means any code that depends on asynchronous behavior like promises or `setTimeout` will not behave correctly in ArangoDB or Foxx.
-Additionally unlike Node.js ArangoDB does not support native extensions.
+Additionally, ArangoDB does not support native extensions unlike Node.js.
 All code has to be implemented in pure JavaScript.

 While ArangoDB provides a lot of compatibility code to support code written for Node.js, some Node.js built-in modules can not be provided by ArangoDB.